Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 So if for no other reason than to experience that Canadian pride when it comes to sport, keep your eyes out for cheap tickets and enjoy!

-In Toronto’s Old Town District the streets surrounding the market are full of charming red brick and beautiful architecture.
+In Toronto’s Old Town District the streets surrounding St. Lawrence Market are full of charming red brick and beautiful architecture.

 The market building itself is exactly the same, welcoming you into a haven of delicacies to enjoy.

-A public market has been held on this site since 1803 which makes this a huge part of Toronto’s history.
+The St. Lawrence Market has been held on this site for the public since 1803 which makes this a huge part of Toronto’s history and one of the best Toronto attractions.

 Not only will you find stalls selling local produce, fresh fish, cheese & meats, but there are also fantastic food stalls to indulge in.